Talyght/viewfinder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Viewfinder

 Viewfinder is a user-friendly tool designed to simplify the analysis and visualization of CSV and Excel datasets.
-With an intuitive drag-and-drop interface, it offers a comprehensive overview, detailed statistics, and visualizations to help you understand your dataset quickly.
+With an intuitive drag-and-drop interface, it offers a comprehensive overview, detailed statistics, and visualizations to help you understand your dataset quickly, the names comes from the viewfinder of cameras where you can get a quick preview useful information before taking the pic, in the same sense Viewfinder aims to help you get a quick preview of your dataset without having to load it on a jupiter notebook or other similar tool.

 ### Key Features:

-- **Easy Import**: Drag and drop CSV or Excel files.
+- **Easy Import**:
+Drag and drop CSV or Excel files.
-- **Data Overview**: Quick summary of columns, types, missing values, and sample data.
+- **Data Overview**:
+Quick summary of columns, types, missing values, and sample data.
+- **Statistics**:
-- **Statistics**: Descriptive stats for numerical columns.
+Descriptive stats for numerical columns.
+- **Visualizations**:
-- **Visualizations**: Generate histograms to visualize data distributions.
+Generate histograms to visualize data distributions.
+- **Export**:
-- **Export**: Export data overview and statistics to Excel.
+Export data overview and statistics to Excel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>